 - If your Wi-Fi router is not configured correctly, then the problem arises.

 - This problem can also be caused by the technical glitch in Internet Service Providers.

 This problem looks like this image that as you can see in the screenshot.
 First of all, we try to correct this technological malfunction right from our end.
 You can follow the below steps to diagnose the No connectivity error in Windows.

 - Step 1) Restart your Wi-Fi router and check the Wi-Fi signal.
 The error is still present there over the Wi-Fi network.

-- Step 3) Now check the all connectivity cable (Power, LAN and Ethernet) is connected to the right of Wi-Fi router.
+- Step 3) Now check the all connectivity cable (Power, LAN, and Ethernet) is connected to the right of the Wi-Fi router.

 - Step 4) Now enter the IP address of Wi-Fi in the browser and check the admin login panel of the router is opening or not.